dotlang/language/README.md

 # Type system

-Types are blueprints which are used to create values for bindings.
+Types are blueprints which are used to create values for bindings (A binding is a name or identifier which refers to a memory location holding an immutable value).

-Two types T1 and T2 are identical/assignable in any of below cases:
+Two types T1 and T2 are identical/assignable in either of below cases:
 1. Both are named types defined in the same place in the code.
 2. Both are unnamed types with similar definition (e.g. `int|string` vs `int|string` or `[int]` vs `[int]`).
-2. T1 is named and T2 is identical to T1's underlying type, or vice versa.

 Note that `func` is explain in the "Function" section and channel types are explained in "Concurrency" section.